What is a physical therapist?

 The UND Department of Physical Therapy participates in the Physical Therapist Centralized Application Service known as PTCAS.
 Applicants to the entry-level physical therapist education program must apply online through PTCAS.
 A supplemental application is required for the UND School of Graduate Studies; however, applicants may disregard components related to recommendations/references, essays/personal statements, and official transcripts as those documents submitted through PTCAS are used for acceptance decisions.
 PTCAS application process and calendar of deadlines may be found at www.ptcas.org.
 WICHE-eligible students must apply for WICHE certification.
 Alaska students should contact the Department of Physical Therapy and the Alaska WICHE office.

-Acceptance is on a competitive basis, with the major determinant being the basic science grade point average (SGPA).
-The basic SGPA is defined as: biology (8 semester credits), chemistry (8 semester credits), physics (8 semester credits), anatomy (3 semester credits), physiology (4 semester credits), and psychology (7 semester credits).
+Acceptance is on a competitive basis, with the major determinant being the science prerequisite grade point average (SGPA).
+The basic SGPA is defined as: biology (8 semester credits), chemistry (8 semester credits), physics (8 semester credits), anatomy & physiology (8 cr.), and psychology (7 semester credits).